unni-krishnan-95/copy/_posts/2016-12-31-vulnhub-kioptrix4.md

 And there we have it folks!
 We just rooted Kioptrix 4!

-This level was a tad harder than level 3 since it required for you to think a little "outside" the box and utilize MySQL for your exploitation of privileges.
+This level was a tad harder than level 3 since it required you to think a little "outside" the box and utilize MySQL for your exploitation of privileges.
 This just goes to show - don't leave any stone unturned!
-At the same time we got to use SQL Injection again and it allowed us to refresh our memory on how this vulnerability worked.
+At the same time we got to use SQL Injection again, which allowed us to refresh our memory on how this vulnerability worked.

 As always guys - when you get stuck, refer to Google first - after some digging you'll find what you need, just don't give up and... __Try Harder__!